rayzana280/Task-To-Do-Project-/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE.txt) file for details.

 ## Contact

 For questions or suggestions, please reach out to us through our GitHub profiles or create an issue in the repository.

----

-You can copy this README file content and add it to your repository.
-If you have any more details or specific instructions to include, let me know, and I can update it accordingly.